hooheohee/GraphQL-Node-MongoDB/README.md

 # GraphQL-Node-Mongodb

-This is a test GraphQL server created with MongoDB and Node.js.
+This is a GraphQL server created with MongoDB and Node.js.
 The actual database URL has been removed for obvious reasons.
 Before starting the app, add your database URL in src/index.js.

 # Start